Brink!: Plot

 Brink visits Gabriella at her house and she calls him a sell-out.
 Ralph learns about the accident from Gabriella's mother and Brink confesses that he took the job with X-Bladz even though he was told not to.
 Ralph has a heart-to-heart with Brink and asks him why he didn't tell the family about it.
 Brink finally confesses his true reasons for joining Team X-Bladz and wanting to be a somebody from it.
 He admits that though he got what he wanted, it has gotten him into a mess.
 Brink mentions he has lost his friends and doesn't have fun skating with X-Bladz.
 Ralph reveals that although the family is in financial trouble, Brink should not be skating for the money and would rather skate for fun.

 Inspired by his father, Brink confronts Val at the local boardwalk, quits Team X-Bladz, and returns the team gear (skates / helmet).
 Val tells Brink to not renege on his contractual obligations with Team X-Bladz.
 This leads to a heated argument between both boys and Brink to toss a milkshake in Val's face.
+Val charges at Brink, but Boomer stops him and calls him a fool for not thinking any consequences for his actions, especially when he has injured Gabriella.
+However, Brink doesn't point out his problem because of his stupidity.
+For preference, he assures him that he's not a person whom any other skaters want to hang out with.
+By the time, he storms off the scene along with Boomer, he makes a bet with Val.

-In the days before the competition, Brink meets his friends at the skate yard.
+In the days before the competition, Brink makes up to his friends at the skate yard.
 After giving them new skates, Brink tells them of his plan to sponsor the team under the name "Team Pup 'N Suds".
 When questioned, Brink admits he got an advance from PupNSuds from his wages to pay for the skates.
-They forgive Brink and accept him as their friend again.
+They forgive Brink and reconcile with him.

 As friends once again, they compete in the competition with their families' support.
 In the end, it comes down to Brink and Val in the championship race.
 Throughout the downhill championship, Val continually attempts to shove Brink off the course.
 When Val crashes off the course, Brink returns to help him up.
 Val yanks Brink to the ground to try to get a head start, while ESPN cameras stream the interaction to onlookers.
 After getting up, with Val in the lead, Brink takes a shortcut to win the race.

-Immediately after the race, while Val storms off, Team X-Bladz manager, Jimmy, who saw Val's cheating and kicked him off the team, offers Brink a spot on Team X-Bladz.
+Immediately after the race, while Val storms off, Team X-Bladz manager, Jimmy, who saw Val's cheating and kicked him off the team, offers Brink captain of Team X-Bladz whose members reconcile with Brink, disgusted over their former leader's cheating.
 However, Brink declines.
 He happily re-joins the Soul Skaters and receives the trophy.